Arthur Umbers

 Arthur Ernest Umbers DFC1 (30 June 1919 – 14 February 1945) was a New Zealand flying ace of the Royal New Zealand Air Force (RNZAF) during the Second World War.
-He was credited with the destruction of five German aircraft as well at least fifteen V-1 flying bombs.
+He was credited with the destruction of five German aircraft as well at least fifteen, possibly as many as twenty-eight, V-1 flying bombs.

 Born in Dunedin, Umbers joined the RNZAF in 1940.
 After completing his flight training, the latter part of which was received in Canada, he was posted to the Royal Air Force's No. 74 Squadron in August 1941 and then onto No. 486 Squadron, with which he flew extensively on both night operations and offensive sorties for nearly 18 months.
 After a rest period, during which he was a test pilot for Hawker Siddeley and then the Gloster Aircraft Company, he returned to operational flying in April 1944 with No. 3 Squadron.
 The squadron was equipped with the Hawker Tempest and when the Germans began launching V-1 flying bombs at England, it was tasked with intercepting them.
 Umbers was the first New Zealander to destroy a V-1.
 In December he returned to No. 486 Squadron as its commander.
 He was killed in action when his aircraft was hit by flak while attacking barges on the Dortmund-Ems Canal.